nomada314/starter-academic/content/post/BS/Lec1_Muestreo.md

 <p>
-Before using systematic random sampling, we should carefully observe the physi- cal order of the population.
-When the physical order is related to the population charac- teristic, then systematic random sampling should not be used because the sample could be biased.
+Before using systematic random sampling, we should carefully observe the physical order of the population.
+When the physical order is related to the population characteristic, then systematic random sampling should not be used because the sample could be biased.
 For example, if we wanted to audit the invoices in a file drawer that were ordered in increasing dollar amounts, systematic random sampling would not